metal-stack/cli/docs/metalctlv2_ip_describe.md

 ### Options

 ```
   -h, --help               help for describe
+  -n, --namespace string   namespace of the ip
   -p, --project string     project of the ip
 ```

 ### Options inherited from parent commands